XcooBee/xcoobee-php-sdk/README.md

 This will subscribe you on the XcooBee system to receive `ConsentDeclined` events for the `ifddb4cd9-d6ea-4005-9c7a-aeb104bc30be` campaign and call your handler named `declinedHandler(event)` when such an event occurs.

-All event data is attached to the `event` object in the function calls.
+All event data is attached to the `events` object in the function calls.

 No response is expected directly from any of the event handlers so returns are void/null.